Majkil/ui_kit/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Work In Progress, Do not use for production.
+# Work In Progress, Do not use for production.
+#
+#

+A collection of various Flutter components

+# Easy Usage:
+Use wrapper classes to call various components:

+eg. ` UiCards.glassCard(...args)`

 <!--
 ## Features